dhis2-metadata/COVAC_EIR-TRK-Electronic_Immunization_Registry_Covid19_Vaccines/docs/covac_immunization_registry_tracker_design.md

 For example, the program rule “Assign name to BioNtech/Pfizer" assigns the manufacturer BioNtech/Pfizer when “Comirnaty, Tozinameran” is selected.

 It uses the expression:
-d2:hasValue( 'Vaccine_type' )  == true && #{Vaccine_type} == ' biontechpfizer'
+d2:hasValue( 'Vaccine_type' )  == true && #{Vaccine_type} == 'BIONTECHPFIZER'

-And the acton for this program rule is to assign value to the Data Element “Vaccine Manufacturer” as ‘biontechpfizer’ which is the option code for “BioNTech/Pfizer”
+And the action for this program rule is to assign value to the Data Element “Vaccine Manufacturer” as ‘BIONTTECHPFIZER’ which is the option code for “BioNTech/Pfizer”

 ##### Hide options rule